-Wondering whether the technical side or the business side is harder when building marketplaces?
+Are you wondering whether the technical or business side is harder when building marketplaces?

 Well, they are equally difficult.

-However, if you’re competent with technology or have a good web development team, the technical side will be much easier.
+However, the technical side will be much easier if you’re competent with technology or have a good web development team.

 It will also help to be aware of common technical pitfalls and challenges.
-At Sloboda Studio we’ve identified the top 4 technical challenges in software development of marketplaces that founders may face:
+At Sloboda Studio, we’ve identified the top 4 technical challenges in the software development of marketplaces that founders may face.

-There are three common user roles in marketplaces: customers, suppliers and administrators.
-Customers and suppliers affect the construction of the marketplace in particular, whereas administrators can be found on almost any project.
+Marketplaces have three common user roles: customers, suppliers, and administrators.
+Customers and suppliers affect the marketplace’s construction, whereas administrators can be found on almost any project.
 Marketplace development begins with a clear definition of user roles, their permissions and access level, and ways to interact with each other.

 Challenge: Different interfaces